vyom-kavishwar/vyom-kavishwar.github.io/_posts/2019-10-25-transformers.markdown

 <img src="/assets/nlp/transformers_electric/Figure_1.jpg" width="900"/>

-The default structure in NLP, therefore, was an encoder-decoder mechanism based on the famous Seq2Seq paper [[7]](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf) in 2014, as shown by the example below in Figure 2 (courtesy Stephen Merrity [[8]](https://smerity.com/articles/2016/google_nmt_arch.html)) :
+The default structure in NLP, therefore, was an encoder-decoder mechanism based on the famous Seq2Seq paper [[7]](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf) in 2014 as shown by the example below in Figure 2 (courtesy Stephen Merrity [[8]](https://smerity.com/articles/2016/google_nmt_arch.html)) :

 <img src="/assets/nlp/transformers_electric/Figure_2.png" width="700"/>

 However, in terms of training and scaling these models, there were serious issues.
-Predominantly, all variants of recurrent neural networks are very *sequential* in nature; each step of computation relies on the previous steps/states, making it hard to parallelize and scale up such models.
+Predominantly, all variants of recurrent neural networks are very *sequential* in nature; each step of computation relies on the previous steps/states, making it hard to parallelize and scale up such models, for the following reasons:

+* It's hard to vectorize/parallelize training for LSTMs; if I have a length $$n$$ input sentence I want to feed into to my LSTM, I have to feed each token in **one-by-one**; in contrast, for instance, a CNN takes an entire image in one go!

+* This sequential nature of the network leads to smaller batch sizes (per GPU) due to the increased amount of computation and stored states required for training; this, in turn, also causes **more memory accesses** per epoch, making training more inefficient.

 The problem of scale and computation is especially magnified in NLP; for instance, the Seq2Seq model by *Sutskever et al* has ~ **380 million** parameters, and was trained on a dataset with **12 million** sentences, **348 million** French words and **304 million** English words!
 Without significant parallelization capabilities, training these models is a real challenge - even if you have lots of GPUs, you need to be able to spread the load across them effectively.